yding25/MoMa-Pos/README.md

-# Homepage for Paper titled "Integrating Action Knowledge and LLMs for Task Planning and Situation Handling in Open Worlds"
+## Homepage for Paper titled "MoMa-Pos: Where Should Mobile Manipulators Stand in Cluttered Environment Before Task Execution?"
+### Status：Submitted to IROS 2024